-1.10.7 Execution Result Object
+1.12.7 Execution Result Object

 Key Type Description runId str The user-provided run identifier.
 If the user has NOT provided it, this will be set by the API server upon the first execute API call.
-In that case, the client should use it for the subsequent execute API calls during the same run. status enumQatof "continued", "waiting-input", "finished", "clean-finished", "build-finished", or "exec-timeout".
+In that case, the client should use it for the subsequent execute API calls during the same run. status enum Que of "continued", "waiting-input", "finished", "clean-finished", "build-finished", or "exec-timeout".
 See more details at Code Execution Model. exitCode int The exit code of the last process.
 This field has a valid value only when the status is "finished", "clean-finished" or "build-finished".
 Otherwise it is set to nullnull.
 For batch-mode kernels and query-mode kernels without global context support, exitCode is the return code of the last executed child process in the kernel.
 In the ex- ecution step of a batch mode run, this is always 127 (a UNIX shell common practice for "command not found") when the build step has failed.
 For query-mode kernels with global context support, this value is always zero, regardless of whether the user code has caused an exception or not.
-A negative value (which cannot happen with normal process termination) indicates a Backend.AI-side error. console listAdistjeECgnsole Item Object. options objeAn object containing extra display options.
+A negative value (which cannot happen with normal process termination) indicates a Backend.AI-side error. console listAdistjecEgnsole Item Object. options objeAn object containing extra display options.
 If there is no options indicated by the kernel, this field is null.
 When result.status is "waiting-input", it has a boolean field is_password so that you could use different types of text boxes for user inputs. files listAdisteExecution Result File Object that represents files generated in /home/work/. output directory of the container during the code execution.

-1.10.8 Console Item Object
+1.12.8 Console Item Object

-Key ype Description (root) enua, tuple of the item type and the item content.
-The type may be "stdout", "stder rr", and others.
-See more details at Handling Console Output .
+Key Type Description ype Description (root) [enu A,tuple of nuA, tuple of the item type and the item content.
+The type may be "stdout", "stderr", and others ] See more details at Handling Console Output.

-1.10.9 Execution Result File Object
+1.12.9 Execution Result File Object